mozilla-extensions/ipp-addon-activator/README.md

   }
   ```

-Notes: the notification presents a single “OK” action to allow the site and reload.
-There is no persistent “Don’t show again” option.
+Notes: the notification is informational only (no action buttons).
+Users can dismiss it; it will reappear when conditions are met.

 ## License